just-another-downer/landgrid-support/_articles/add-data-via-external-data-source.md

 intro: How to connect an external data source to your map
 title: Add Data via External Data Source
 ---
-Site Control supports several open data sources and is working to support ever more.
-Here is a list of platforms you can currently connect to Site Control maps:
+The Land Grid supports several open data sources and is working to support ever more.
+Here is a list of platforms you can currently connect to the Land Grid maps:

 [ESRI Open Data Portals](http://opendata.arcgis.com/)
 [Socrata Open Data Portals](https://socrata.com/)